Fernando9200/Fernando9200/README.md

-## Olá!
-Meu nome é Fernando Carretto, sou desenvolvedor Full-Stack.
+## Hello!
+My name is Fernando Carretto, I'm a Full-Stack developer and I'm open to new opportunities!

 <div align="center">